Wings in the sand.

 The smell of dirt and cigar smoke hung heavy in the air.
 A sickening hint of iron behind it.

-“Ah, hello, my friends.
+“Ah, welcome, friends.
 Long time, no see, yes?”
-The low bass voice rumbled throughout the dark room.
-“Come in, sit down.”
+The bass voice rumbled throughout the dark room.
+“Come in, sit.”

 Shelby entered, then quickly blocked Strawberries’ line of sight.